DPGAlliance/DPG-Standard/standard-questions.md

                     <li>If yes - please link to the relevant policy/guidelines/documentation.</li>
                     <li>If yes - does this project have mechanisms for detecting and moderating innappropriate/illegal content?</li>
                     <li>If yes - please describe the mechanism for detecting, reporting and removing innapropriate/illegal content (Please include the average response time for assessment and/or action.
 Link to any policies or descriptions of how inappropriate content is handled):</li>
+                    <li>If yes - please describe how the mechanism for detecting, reporting and removing innapropriate/illegal content, achieves those goals without compromising any expectations of privacy and integrity that individual creators of legal content will have:</li>
                 </ul>
             </td>
         </tr>